 in the inmate’s own style,

-was no other than Joe’s Kind Man,
+was none other than Joe’s Kind Man,

-wearing an ever-peaceful smileDavid Ritter
+wearing an ever-peaceful smile!

 Love this poem..thank you